Joseph T. Taylor: IUPUI

 Taylor was named dean of Indiana University at the downtown Indianapolis Campus on February 24, 1967, and served as acting dean from June of that same year.
 When the president of Indianapolis University Board of Trustees, Elvis Stahr, named Taylor dean, he stated, "The appointment of Dr. Taylor by the Trustees on our recommendation is a pleasure to announce.
 It caps a search both within the institution and outside for the best qualified man for this important administrative position in the University."

 The Trustees searched for a man that would carry on the campus's two main principles.
 Stahr included these principles in Taylor's assignment as the new dean. "…to strive to provide higher educational opportunity for students of Marion and surrounding counties who might not otherwise have the resources to pursue study in any college or university and, secondly, to continue both the spirit and the fact of cooperation with the private colleges and universities of the region, as well as with our sister state institutions."

-In 1967 Taylor also became founding dean of the IU School of Liberal Arts at IUPUI.
-The Joseph T. Taylor heritage society noted, "His devotion to the creation of an educational environment to meet the needs of widely diverse populations in central Indiana helped shape what is now considered a model in urban higher education-IUPUI.
+In 1967, Joseph T. Taylor heritage society noted, "His devotion to the creation of an educational environment to meet the needs of widely diverse populations in central Indiana helped shape what is now considered a model in urban higher education-IUPUI.
 His is truly an important legacy…Through this society we pay tribute to Joseph T. Taylor and recognize the many IU School of Liberal Arts benefactors who share his high ideals and embrace his pursuit of excellence in the study and understanding of our human condition."